manuelreif/PP/README.md

 TO-DOs for the next release version:

+What is missing?

+* robust person parameter estimation:
+    * GPCM
+    * mixed
+* EAP
+    * GPCM
+    * mixed
+* Plausible values
+    * mixed
+* add print and summary for
+    * Plausible values
+    * JK methods
+* think about graphics - any suggestions?

+Further extensions:

 * **fit indices**: these will be built in by [Jan Steinfeld](https://github.com/jansteinfeld)
-* add robust person parameter estimation [in progress: jk = almost done, jk_AMT = almost done, huber estimates = done for 4pl - in a few days for GPCM and PPall]
-* EAP [done for 4PL & GPCM + next: PPall]
-* Plausible values [done for 4PL & GPCM + next: PPall]
-* add print and summary routines [done] - some more would be nice